 Professor Dossin has been at Purdue since fall 2008.
 She teaches courses on modern and contemporary art in the United States, Europe, and Latin America, with an emphasis on the relationships between art, culture, and politics.
 Other areas of expertise include transatlantic dialogues, women artists, and historiography.
 Her methodological approach combines close attention to the material objects with comprehensive examination of the socio-economic and cultural context.
 With her students, she organized several art exhibitions and colloquia.
 In September 2007, the Division of Instructional Innovation and Assessment of University of Texas presented her with their inaugural Graduate Student Instructor Award.
+In Spring 2015, she participated to Purdue’s Impact program, which aims at fostering greater student engagement and student competence.
 Over the past years, she was invited to teach courses at the University of Sciences and Technology in Beijing, the University of International Studies in Shanghai, and the Ecole normale supérieure in Paris.